 Pathologists with AP/CP certification may work in hospitals, where they support the continuing education of staff doctors and play a key role in clinical decisions.
 Careers may be found at:

 - Research organizations

 - Government agencies

 Job Outlook and Salary

 Forensic pathologists have numerous employment opportunities.
 They may work as medical examiners or work in a medical examiner's office.
 Forensic pathologists may perform autopsies as consultants to medical examiners and coroners.
-According to 'Salary.com,' the annual median income of physician-pathologists was $247,103 in August 2011.
+According to 'Salary.com,' the median annual income of physician-pathologists was $273,498 in September 2019.